 But it’s possible to do the Big Dam Lake – Frozen Ocean Lake combination if you’re up for a 400 metre portage.
 The 48 km Peskowesk Lake System is another option offering a true wilderness experience.
 All equipment for your trip can be rented in the park from Whynot Adventures.

-Cycle the backroads of Nova Scotia’s South Shore
+Cycle the backroads of the South Shore – one of the scenic adventures in Nova Scotia

 Choose backroads where you can, including the Aspotogan Peninsula.
 Don’t miss a side trip to Blue Rocks.
 And be prepared for a moderately hilly ride.

-The premier backpacking trip in Nova Scotia has got to be the Coastal Trail in Cape Chignecto Provincial Park.
+The premier backpacking trip and one of the top adventures in Nova Scotia has got to be backpacking the Coastal Trail in Cape Chignecto Provincial Park.
 Tough, with loads of ups and downs, the 51 km loop trail can be done in either direction but campsites (or huts) must be reserved.

 The most enjoyable section of the whole hike lies between Little Bald Rock and Seal Cove though sections of the fog forest are a total delight.